-When the recipient is a fairly young child, an actual present is always a good choice because kids love pretty, shiny ribbons and wrapping paper and the mystery of what lies within them.
+When the recipient is a fairly young child, an actual present is always a good choice because kids love pretty, shiny ribbons and wrapping paper as well as the mystery of what's hidden inside.

 Cash means very little to a younger child because it gives them nothing to open, guess about or play with.

-In most cases, a child aged ten or younger should receive a gift, but that present should always be something that is age appropriate or that the child has said he or she would like to have.
+In most cases, a child aged 10 or younger should receive a gift, but that present should always be something that is age-appropriate or that the child has said he or she would like to have.